sshookman/ragnarok-hub/README.md

 $ telnet localhost 1127
 ```

-This will connect you to the Golem Hub where you can log in and start playing stories.
+This will connect you to the Enchiridion Library where you can log in and start playing stories.

 ## Contributing